 Forget a string of lights and a wreath or two, and imagine a self-contained little world of holiday splendor, with good tidings and cheer covering every available surface, plus the soundtrack, cozy drinks and indulgent bites to match.

-Here are eight Christmas-themed bars in Pennsylvania to check out this holiday season:
+Here are 10 Christmas bars in Pennsylvania to check out this holiday season:

 Tinsel (Philadelphia)

 Tucked inside a 100-year-old former jewelry shop in Philadelphia’s Midtown Village neighborhood, find Tinsel, a kitschy charming pop-up concept that runs from early December through New Year’s Day.
 The interior is awash with thousands twinkly lights, yards of tinsel, art installations, hundreds of ornaments and hanging presents, a light show, retro decor and more!
-Of course, there’s plenty to sip on, like thematic drinks (like the Tinsel Snowglobe, with vodka, maple, lemon, ginger ale and tapioca balls), eggnog, warm cocktails, beer and cider.
-There’s also a Canned for Good cocktail, from which a portion of sales will be donated to Manna, which we love.
+Of course, there’s plenty to sip on, like thematic drinks in themed glassware (like Santa boots and snow globes), eggnog, warm cocktails, beer and cider.
+There’s also a Canned for Good cocktail, from which a portion of sales will be donated to charity, which we love.

 Frequently packed with locals and tourists enjoying the spirit of things, it’s proven to be a huge hit year after year!
-After briefly changing to a Halloween-themed bar in October (The Nightmare Before Tinsel), Tinsel delivers maximum holiday vibes, open every single day with no cover charge except after 8 p.m. on Friday and Saturday nights (it’s $5 to get in then).
+After briefly changing to a Halloween-themed bar in October (The Nightmare Before Tinsel), Tinsel delivers maximum holiday vibes.
 The space is pretty tiny, though, so we imagine it will be just as jumping as ever this year — bundle up because there might be a line to get in!
 116 S. 12th St., Philadelphia; (215) 397-3308.

 Craftsman Row Saloon (Philadelphia)